Hi. I’m Nathan Schechter, the Founder of Mind Body Literacy.

 In olden times people believed you needed to be a special kind of person to read: royalty, clergy or a well-to-do merchant.
 The secret was, of course, anyone can learn to read.
 Society at the time did not have the view that reading was a valuable skill for everyone, despite the fact that the skill of reading can be applied to many different types of situations, and having the skill solves many problems and makes life better.

-You don’t have to obtain any particular expert or certified status to access the power of your mind and body through exercise, movement or food.
+You don’t have to obtain any particular expert or certified status to access the power of your mind and body.
 And no one can ever know your inner experience, sensations, and knowledge of your body through time as well as you can.
-Good collaborations bring together your personal experience with a customized learning experience with someone who has skill, understanding and knowledge of “best practices.”
+Good collaborations bring together your personal experience with a customized learning experience with someone who has skill, understanding and knowledge of how to travel through the terrain.

 • American College of Sports Medicine, Personal Trainer, 2014